-(Note: You will never be expected to use an art form that you'd prefer not to use)
+(Note: You will never be made to use an art form that you'd prefer not to use.)

-So, if you're a thoughtful, sensitive, professional person who's been feeling overwhelmed with anxiety and stress - and if you simply yearn to understand yourself more deeply and get in touch with your own creative energies again, so you can get on with living life to the full - contact me for a free 15-minute consultation.
+So, if you're a thoughtful, sensitive person who's been feeling overwhelmed with anxiety and stress - and if you simply yearn to understand yourself more deeply and get in touch with your own creative energies again, so you can get on with living life to the full - contact me for a free 15-minute phone consultation.

-I also see clients online: video (like Skype), live chat, and email counselling are all options.
+I currently see all my clients online: video (Zoom), live chat, and email counselling are all options.
 I have a specialist Diploma in Online Therapy.

 To find out more about Art Psychotherapy, see my article, 'What is Art Therapy?' at http://emmacameron.com/therapy/what-is-art-therapy/